SummaiyaBegum/SummaiyaBegum/README.md

 - Finding restriction enzyme sites
 - Working with small datasets

-Each folder in this profile contains exercises **studied and practiced**, along with the code, data, and short explanations.
+Each folder in this profile contains exercises I've **practiced**, along with the code, data, and short explanations.
 These exercises are not my own creations — they are based on **learning materials from sources such as:**
 - [Python for Biologists](https://userpages.fu-berlin.de/digga/p4b.pdf) by Dr. Martin Jones